 Both the induction and self-experience of altered states of consciousness are integral elements of the APT program.
 Since MIND/OVID is fully dedicated to respecting the existing legal framework, we do not provide any illegal experiential sessions but use the options that are currently available in Germany.
 You will experience deep meditative states, breathwork, stroboscopic light, and ketamine sessions during your training.
 We are currently trying to establish an option to legally provide our trainees with psilocybin experiences within the framework of studies with healthy individuals.

-When training to become a psychotherapist, getting acquainted with the relevant methods/techniques and further developing your own personality in conjunction with these methods is a key factor and a known main mode of action of any therapy.
+When training to become a psychedelic therapist, getting acquainted with the relevant methods/techniques and further developing your own personality in conjunction with these methods is a key factor and a known main mode of action of any therapy.
 Experiencing altered states of consciousness first hand is an integral part of your training.
 If you are not willing to submit to your own developmental process during the training, you are not likely to achieve your full professional potential in Augmented Psychotherapy.